tacohitbox/redgen/README.md

 ## known issues

 - Rate limiting by IP on a per 8-minute basis.
 Possibly longer depending on how much you push it.
 Kinda annoying but proxies are (I think) the only way to get around them.
-- Proxy only goes through on Puppeteer instance, not on Mail.tm or CAPTCHA.
+- Proxy only goes through on Puppeteer instance, not on Mail.tm or CAPTCHA solver.